xini/silverstripe-requirements-resolver/readme.md

 It helps making sure that only one version of a certain library is included for a site.

+It also makes sure that when a JS requirement is called twice, once with defer/async and once without, the requirement is included without async/defer to make sure all js code works.

 ## Requirements

 SilverStripe CMS 4.2, see [composer.json](composer.json)